 The presence of the cell membrane is proved by the following evidences.

+1. On injury to a cell, when protoplasm flows out, it remains as a discreet unit.
 2. Observations under electron microscope have revealed the presence of a boundary membrane over the surface of cytoplasm.

 1. Size of the membrane:

 It is about 75A thick and is composed of three concentric layers.
 The middle layer is about 35A in thickness, while the outer layers on either side or 20A thick.